openvinotoolkit/open_model_zoo/demos/classification_demo/README.md

 - se-resnext-101
 - se-resnext-50

-and ILSVRC 2012 annotation file (val.txt) for all other models supported by the demo.
+and the ILSVRC 2012 annotation file (val.txt) with all other models supported by the demo.

 Class index values must be in range from 0 to 1000.
 If you want to use "other" class, which is supported only by a small subset of models, specify it with -1 index.